 The following components are available for use.

 The type-safe Actor Model toolkit for reactive concurrency, scalability, and resiliency using Java and other JVM languages, serving as the foundation for the message-driven platform.
+Actors are objects, but without direct method invocations.
+Instead actors send and receive messages asynchronously.

 An identity and access management tool used by the vlingo-platform where data and its use must be secured.
 Your services may use this facility but are not required to.